 This is not a difficult tour and can be undertaken by anyone with a moderate level of fitness.
 While the drive to Georgetown takes about 4 hours there will be frequent stops along the way for birding and the road is sealed for most of the journey.
 The temperature can get very hot in the middle of the day, but your room and the vehicle will be air conditioned.

 This is in comfortable en-suite rooms at a motel with a swimming pool.

 There are hot springs at Innot along the way where you can bathe if you wish and the lava tubes at Undarra are geologically very interesting.
 Accommodation is available at both these places.

 Drive from Cairns to Georgetown stopping at various birding sites along the way.
-Once over the Divide you have left the lushness of the Wet Tropics behind and are into the dry cattle country and have your first Emu and other Outback birds.
+Once over the Divide you have left the lushness of the Wet Tropics behind and are into the dry cattle country and have your first chance of Emu and other Outback birds.
 You will arrive in Georgetown in time for a late afternoon visit to Cumberland Dam.
 This is often a good place to see Budgerigars, Cockatiels, Zebra, Masked and Black-throated Finches.
-Red-backed Kingfisher plus water birds such as Magpie Geese and both Green and Cotton Pygmy Geese are also often seen.
+Red-backed Kingfisher plus water birds such as Magpie Geese.
+Both Green and Cotton Pygmy Geese are also often seen.

-Birding the dams and exploring the surrounding area at dusk and dawn.
-Specialities of the area include Australian Bustard, Spinifex Pigeon, Varied Fairywren and Red-browed Pardalote.
+Today we will bird the dams and explore the immediate surrounding area at dusk and dawn.
+Away from the dams specialities of the area include Australian Bustard, Spinifex Pigeon, Varied Fairywren and Red-browed Pardalote.

 The heat of the day can be spent relaxing in your room or by the pool or exploring the local area or a visit to the town museum.

-After another morning at the dames we will head back to Cairns birding along the way.
-Arrival will be mid to late afternoon.
+After another morning at the dams we will head back to Cairns birding along the way.
+Arrival back in Cairns will be mid to late afternoon.